-Director of National Portrait Gallery
+Director, National Portrait Gallery

 Kim Sajet is the director of the National Portrait Gallery.
 She was appointed to the position in February and officially assumed office April 1.

 Before joining the Smithsonian, Sajet was the president and CEO of the Historical Society of Pennsylvania from 2007 to 2013.
 Previously, she was senior vice president and deputy director of the Pennsylvania Academy of the Fine Arts, the oldest art museum and school in the country.
 From 1998 until 2001, Sajet was the director of corporate relations at the Philadelphia Museum of Art, and she served first as curator and then the director of two Australian art museums from 1989 until 1995.